stclib/STC/docs/box_api.md

                          //   {i_key}_drop and {i_keyraw}_cmp exist.
 #define i_cmp <f>        // three-way compareison.
 REQUIRED IF i_key is a non-integral type
                          // Note that containers of arcs will "inherit" i_cmp
-                         // when using arc in containers with i_val_arcbox MyArc - ie. the i_type.
+                         // when using arc in containers with i_val_arc MyArc - ie. the i_type.
 #define i_use_cmp        // may be defined instead of i_cmp when i_key is an integral/native-type.
 #define i_keydrop <f>    // destroy element func - defaults to empty destruct
 #define i_keyclone <f>   // REQUIRED if i_keydrop is defined, unless 'i_opt c_no_clone' is defined.